5 things to consider before deploying visual AI at the edge in retail

-General governance of your solution is another reason for having a security policy as it will help inform business process design related to your solution.
-For example: a stockout solution could be configured to “throw away” all images of a stockout that have customers in them, and just keep the underlying information, i.e. “Cheerios went out of stock at 14:02 on August 12”.
+General governance of your solution is another reason for having a security policy, as it will help inform business process design related to your solution.
+For example, a stock-out solution could be configured to “throw away” all images of a stock-out that have customers in them and keep the underlying information, i.e., “Cheerios went out of stock at 14:02 on August 12”.
 Solutions that detect license plates can be configured to automatically delete the image of the license plate once the customer has received their order.

-Whatever your solution is, it’s important to make sure your company’s privacy stance is well known so that customers don’t feel as if they must sacrifice their privacy to shop at your grocery store.
+Whatever your solution is, it’s important to make sure your company’s privacy stance is well known so that customers don’t feel they must sacrifice their privacy to shop at your grocery store.

 One of the most important features we’ve discovered in our experiences around building visual AI solutions for retailers is having at least a 12x optical zoom, which provides two main benefits: